UD: Jan. 2020

-The most unique and distinct of “barbarian” musical instruments was the Celtic carnyx – a type of elongated war trumpet which was usually (but not exclusively) shaped as a boar’s head.
+However, undoubtedly the most unique and distinct of “barbarian” musical instruments of this period is the Celtic carnyx – a type of elongated war trumpet which was usually (but not exclusively) shaped as a boar’s head.
 The term “carnyx” is derived from the Gaulish root, “carn-” or “cern-” meaning “antler” or “horn,” the same root as in the name of the Celtic god Cernunnos (Delmarre X. (2003) Dictionnaire de la langue gauloise.
 Paris. p.
 106-107).
 The instruments themselves were of bronze and played upright, as illustrated by their depiction on the Gundestrup cauldron.

 Carnyx from the Gaulish sanctuary of Tintignac (Corrèze, Gaul), and examples depicted on the Gundestrup Cauldron

 Reconstruction of a Carnyx found at Tintignac.
 The carnyx was 1.80m. long, and one of 7 found at the site (6 representing a boars head, and one a serpent)

 (after Gilbert J., Brasseur E., Dalmont J.P., Maniquet C. Acoustical Evaluation of the Carnyx of Tintignac.
 In: Proceedings of the acoustics conference, Nantes 2012. p.
 3956-3959)

 Besides depictions on coins and other artifacts from the period, archaeological evidence of the carnyx has been found at Celtic sites throughout Europe, stretching from the British Isles to the Balkans, illustrating that it was common to the pan-Celtic tribes across the continent.

 Celtic carnyx depicted on a Roman gold stater from 48 BC